Get to know your total compensation

 - Salary look-up tool

-- Terms and conditions of employment for excluded employees/appointees
+- Terms and Conditions of Employment for excluded employees and appointees

 Supervisors coordinate transferring employees between ministries.
-Your current supervisor needs to complete the Employee Exit Checklist and approve your data (including your IDIR) and equipment transfer.
-Then, your new supervisor can complete your incoming transfer requests.
+Your current supervisor needs to complete the employee exit checklist and approve your data (including your IDIR) and equipment transfer.
+After that, your new supervisor can complete your incoming transfer requests.